 Bourbonne Smythe – Junior Suite

-One of our two Junior Suites’, situated within the original 300 year old house – The Bourbonne Smythe retains all the character and tradition you would expect.
-This beautiful suite is spacious and relaxing offering you all the facilities you need whilst away from home or indeed on your wedding night.
+One of our two Junior Suites’, situated within the original 300-year-old house – The Bourbonne Smythe retains all the character and tradition you would expect.
+This beautiful suite is spacious and relaxing offering you all the facilities you need while away from home or indeed on your wedding night.

 - Direct Dial Telephone

 - Free WiFi

 - Sleeps up to 2 persons